 Naturally, these petticoats would fasten at the waist, however, the connical shape of Regency gowns, not only meant a reduced number of petticoats (one to five) mostly meant to stay hidden, they also had to fasten as high as the bust to accommodate the raised waistline.
 Some petticoats were even “bodiced”, including a bust support, which could even be worn in lieu of stays.
 As in any era, having the correct underpinnings was paramount to carrying off the fashion of the day.

-Share this: Fashionable young ladies of the Regency were fortunate to escape one constriction that had haunted the lives of their mothers and would later fall to their daughters and granddaughters: The Boned Corset.
+Fashionable young ladies of the Regency were fortunate to escape one constriction that had haunted the lives of their mothers and would later fall to their daughters and granddaughters: The Boned Corset.
 Where both the Georgian and Victorian sillouette called for unnaturally small waists and straight backs, designers during the Regency were captivated by the “natural Female form.”
 Drawing inspiration from classic greek and roman statuary (all things ancient Greece were the rage at this time) they allowed for column dresses with minimal flouncing.
 Where once layers of hoops and petticoats reined, now almost modern dress shape took over.
 Waists were raised to just under the bosom while skirts hung free.
 These new styles called for an all new type of support garment.
 Thus was born the short corset, forbearer to today’s modern undergarments.
 Unlike Victorian corsets which hooked in the front and laced up the back, older corsets only laced up the back in a zigzag fashion using one string—cross lacing would be invented later on—and stiffened in the front with a carved wooden or bone busk which created a straight posture and separated the bosoms for the “heaving” effect, so popular at the time.
 Pre-Regency corsets constrained the body from the hips to the bust line and were held on with straps over the shoulders where gown sleeves could be laced on.
 These corsets could be a separate garment worn under clothes, or used as the bodice of the dress itself.
-It would be worn over (more…)
+It would be worn over a chemise (more…)

-Share this: A New Exhibit at the Jane Austen Centre Lizzie stands 75 cm. tall and wears a promenade dress circa 1813.
+A New Exhibit at the Jane Austen Centre Lizzie stands 75 cm. tall and wears a promenade dress circa 1813.
 She is shown in her chemise, donning stockings.
 Here, we see her in her stays (corset) and drawers.
 Stays were always worn over a chemise and, during this period, were designed to push the bosom up and slim down the hips.
 Drawers were a new addition to the female wardrobe in the early 19th century.
 These are made of silk stockingette.
 Next comes the petticoat, constructed with an 'apron front' and side ties which pass around the body Lizzie On top of all this she wears a fine white lawn dress, also made with an "apron front".
 Lastly she puts on her shoes, hat and shawl and takes up her parasol, ridicule* (bag) and gloves.
 She is ready for her promenade All these garments are based on research of fashion plates and garments C.1813 in museum collections.
 This amount of underclothing would have been typical for a young Englishwoman like Elizabeth Bennet.
 Although the dresses themselves were diaphanous, the undergarments were decorous and only the most daring style leaders (mainly in Paris) took the fashion to extremes and wore the ‘semi-naked’ look so beloved by cartoonists of the time.
 “Elizabeth Bennet” (Doll and costume) was researched, designed and hand-made by Susie Ralph.
-Susie does do commissions – ask at Centre’s shop or email us: firstname.lastname@example.org. *Often mistakenly called a reticule.
-While `reticule’ was the proper name (more…)
+Susie does do commissions – ask at Centre’s shop or email us: email@example.com. *Often mistakenly called a reticule.
+While `reticule’ was the proper name for a (more…)